Idrinth/coderabbit-retry-action/README.md

 # CodeRabbit Retry Action

 Automatically retry [CodeRabbit](https://coderabbit.ai) reviews when they fail due to rate limiting.
+This is currently generated using [Claude](https://claude.ai) and merely reviewed by me.

 ## Why?